How to Write an Event Planning Proposal (+Templates)

 What to cover in your event details

-• Talk about the venue options—are you picking a sleek, modern space or a historic gem with character?
+• Describe the venue options—are you going for a sleek, modern space or a historic gem with loads of character?

-• Then, get them excited about the planned activities.
-Whether it’s interactive workshops, inspiring panels, or a show-stopping performance, these are the things that keep people engaged and talking about your event long after it’s over!
+• Next, get them excited about the experience.
+Whether it’s hands-on workshops, inspiring speakers, or an unforgettable performance, these are the moments that will keep people talking long after the event ends.

 • Now, let's talk logistics—what suppliers are you working with?
 Catering, AV teams, stage setup—these details matter because they show how well-organized and thought-out your event is.